agihil/course-catalog-canonicity/README.md

 - the gender according to the GND
 - the associated countries according to the GND

+### data/writer_counts.csv
+The table is obtained from the tables data/writers.csv and data/courses.csv using the notebook writers_get_counts.ipynb.
+Each row represents a writer, indexed by the GND-ID.
+The columns represent:
+- the total number of mentions in all the course descriptions (total)
+- for each university: the total number of mentions of this author in the courses held at this university (resp.uni+_total)
+- for each university: the relative number of mentions of the resp. author in the courses held at this university.
+Relative number in this context means: the total number of mentions of the resp. author divided by the number of course descriptions scraped for the resp. university (resp.uni+_rel)
+- for each country: the total number of mentions in all course descriptions of the universities in that country.
+(G is short for Germany, A for Austria, S for Switzerland)
+- for each country: the relative number of mentions of the resp. author.
+Relative number in this context means: The sum of relative numbers of mentions of the resp. author per university divided by the number of universities assigned to the resp. country.

+### data/time_counts.csv
+The table is obtained from the tables data/writers.csv and data/courses.csv using the notebook time_get_counts.ipynb.
+Each row represents a semester, Which semester can be seen from the column (semester-start) that contains timestamps (see above: data/courses.csv).
+The columns represent:
+- xyz

 ### data/universities.csv
 The table contains short names and the real names of the universities sampled.

+## Notebooks
+The notebooks are found in the main folder.
+A description of what the notebooks do is found at the top of each file.
+Overview:

 # Detailed Documentation